Constitutional Amendment 17

 It is no wonder, with this amendment, that people today do not recognize that our structure of government was intended to be a representative republic – with the interests of the people balanced against the interests of each of the states – rather than a democracy.

-6 replies on “Constitutional Amendment 17”
+6 responses to “Constitutional Amendment 17”

 I totally agree with you.
 I think this Amendment falls well within the Law of Unintended Consequences.
 The state legislatures that approved this did not fully understand what they were giving up.
 If only the people fully understood this principle and that this country is a republic of individual states and not a democracy.
 It is sad this fundamental principle is not understood at all.
 This Amendment also created a substantial conflict with the electoral college, which was clearly put in place so the individual states choose the President and to protect small states such as Utah and Nevada.
 If “people” understood this we would quit hearing about the disputed 2000 election, which in fact, underscores the genius of the method to elect the President.